dart-lang/language/working/1426-extension-types/feature-specification-views.md

 subset of the members, but using a view type allows us to _replace_ the set of members, with subsetting as a special case.

 The functionality is entirely static.
-View types rely on the resolution and scoping mechanisms of the extension methods feature which was added to Dart in version 2.6.
-In particular, the semantics of extension method invocation is also the semantics of invocations of a member of a view type (but the rules about which call sites will invoke an extension member respectively a view member are very different).
-This is important because it implies that the language Dart has a single and consistent semantics for all statically resolved member invocations, rather than having one set of rules for extension methods, and a subtly different set of rules for view members.
+Invocation of a view member is resolved at compile-time, based on the static type of the receiver.
+Inside the view declaration, the scoping and the type and meaning of `this` is the same as for extension methods (a feature which was added to Dart in version 2.6).
+This is important because it implies that the language Dart has a single and consistent semantics for all statically resolved member invocations, rather than having one set of rules for extension methods, and a different set of rules for view members.

 ## Motivation